andhikanugraha/azurecalc-json/README.md

 Requires Windows 10 Anniversary Update, build 14291 upwards.

-1. Download and unzip somewhere, or clone the repo
+1. [Download as ZIP](https://github.com/andhikanugraha/azurecalc-json/archive/master.zip) and unzip somewhere, or clone the repo
-2. Go to about:flags
+2. In Edge, go to `about:flags`
 3. Tick "Enable extension developer features"
-4. Click the ellipsis (...) on the Edge toolbar > Extensions > Load Extensions
+4. Click/tap the ellipsis (...) on the Edge toolbar > Extensions > Load Extensions
 5. Browse to where you unpacked the extension

 ### Chrome